Tom Sannicandro: Political career

 From 2000 until 2005, Sannicandro served on the Ashland School Committee, becoming committee chair by the end of his tenure.
 In 2004, Sannicandro ran for a seat in the House of Representatives' 7th Middlesex district after Representative Karen Spilka decided to run for a seat in the Massachusetts Senate.
+In the Democratic Primary Sannicandro won a write in campaign against Ginger Esty and Chesley Oriel.
 In the general election, he defeated Republican nominee Mary Connaughton, who would later be the Republican nominee for Massachusetts Auditor, unsuccessfully running against Suzanne Bump.
 He easily won reelection five more times, and was unopposed in 2008 and 2014.
 He did not seek reelection in 2016, and was succeeded by Jack Patrick Lewis.

-During his tenure in the House of Representatives, Sannicandro championed legislation focusing on public higher education, and chaired the Joint Committee on Higher Education.
-During the great recession he authored legislation using bond money to create a pool of $200 million to support public and private higher education institutions.
+During his tenure in the House of Representatives, Sannicandro supported legislation focusing on public higher education, and chaired the Joint Committee on Higher Education.
+During the Great Recession, he authored legislation using bond money to create a pool of $200 million to support public and private higher education institutions.
 This bill became part of the 2012 Economic Development Bill.
 In addition, Sannicandro sponsored a number of initiatives including the Inclusive Concurrent Enrollment Program, where students with intellectual or developmental disabilities attended Massachusetts public colleges and universities, and the Real Lives Bill, giving individuals served by the Department of Developmental Services control over their lives by controlling their budgets.

 After leaving the House of Representatives, Sannicandro became director of the Institute of Community Inclusion at the University of Massachusetts Boston.
 He left that role in 2019 to become Director of the Massachusetts Association of Community Colleges, an advocacy organization on behalf of the fifteen public community colleges in Massachusetts, their Boards of Trustees, and the approximately 150,000 students enrolled in those community colleges.

-Sannicandro passion for disability issue results from his lived experience as the father of an adult son with special needs under the Americans with Disabilities Act of 1990.
-He has leveraged these circumstances into a career, advocating as an attorney on behalf of disability needs, in particular children. — And as a seated member of the Massachusetts House of Representatives, endeavors to expand his contributions towards proactive avocation within the body.
-The implicit need for such representation is reflected by the two-thirds majority who entrusted this seat upon such a platform.
-In turn Sannicandro has implemented a website allowing his constituents fluid access and ability to influence the process.
+Other activities

+Outside of his public-service and advocacy work, Tom Sannicandro is an avid bodybuilder, having trained consistently for several years to compete in masters-division weightlifting and physique events.
+His dedication to rigorous fitness practices, discipline in nutrition and recovery, and commitment to personal transformation have been chronicled in his book Iron Legacy, in which he explores the parallels between building physical strength and forging leadership, resilience and community impact.
+Through this work, Sannicandro extends his message of inclusion and empowerment into the realm of personal health and wellness, inspiring others to apply the same principles of perseverance and purpose in all aspects of life.